 Amanda Wilder serves as Program Director of WCIE’s Youth Facing Racism program.
 Amanda is an educator who has been teaching English since 2008.
 She loves helping students reach their academic, personal, or professional English language goals.
 She has enjoyed teaching in a wide variety of settings from elementary schools to universities.
 Amanda received her M.Ed. in TESOL from the University of Maryland and subsequently taught at the Maryland English Institute there before moving out West to teach at University of Denver’s English Language Center.
 Amanda has also completed extensive training in academic coaching and ran a popular coaching program specifically designed for English language learning students at the University of Maryland.
 As a former professional ballet and modern dancer, and an arts education advocate, Amanda loves to incorporate both visual and performing arts into her teaching to make learning English more fun and accessible.

-Nancy L. Wolf serves as Co-Program Director of WCIE’s Youth Facing the Global Refugee and Migration Crisis program and as an English Language Instructor at English Now!
+Nancy L. Wolf has served as Co-Program Director of WCIE’s Youth Facing the Global Refugee and Migration Crisis program and as an English Language Instructor at English Now! and will take a leadership role in the program to serve Afghani women judges.
 Nancy is an international educator with a background in international relations and the law.
 After growing up in Fairfield, Connecticut, Nancy went to Smith College where she majored in Latin American Studies and then to The Fletcher School of Law and Diplomacy (Tufts University) to get her Masters Degree.
 Not content with two degrees, Nancy then went to law school at George Washington University to obtain her J.D. and spent many years as a lawyer with and partner at two D.C. firms where she specialized in communications law.
 After leaving the law, Nancy returned to her first love – the classroom.
-She’s taught ESL at the Washington English Center since 2017 and received her TEFL Certificate from Georgetown University.
-When not preparing lesson plans, Nancy reads and writes, loyally attends meetings of her book club and writers group and watches British crime series on Netflix.
-Nancy met her husband, Jim Pavle, on the first day of graduate school.
-He is a native speaker of Macedonian , and Nancy knows a few choice words in that language.
-Nancy and Jim have lived in Chevy Chase, Maryland for over 35 years; they have two adult children, two brilliant grandchildren, and a very special, 14-year-old three-legged rescue dog named Howie.
+She’s taught ESL since 2017 and received her TEFL Certificate from Georgetown University.
+Nancy has lived with her husband Jim in Chevy Chase, Maryland for over 35 years.
+They have two adult children and two brilliant grandchildren.